jokull/awesome-reykjavik/docs/index.md

 ## The Trinity: Kennitala, Mobile Plan and Bank Account

-If you have employment in Iceland, and assuming you have a permanent address, this is the order of things:
+If you have employment in Iceland and are willing to wait up to 5 days with your foreign SIM card while you wait for kennitala, this is the order of
+things:

 1. :material-fingerprint: **Get a kennitala** →
    [Kennitala](guides/kennitala.md).
 This takes five days to process if all documents are submitted correctly.
-Start this process online before you depart.
+Start this process online before you depart for Iceland.
 2. :material-phone: **Get a mobile plan** → [Mobile plans](guides/mobile-phones.md).
-You'll need to visit a mobile branch and bring your passport.
+You'll need to visit a telco branch and bring your passport.
 Use your non-Icelandic credit card for billing as you haven't opened a bank account yet.
 3. :material-bank: **Get a bank account** → [Bank account](guides/bank-account.md).
 Visit a branch to open a bank account and set up your [electronic certificate](guides/audkenni.md).

+Potentially you could try to activate the electronic certificate on your visit to the telco branch.

 There are of course other ways to go about it, but this is probably the quickest way to onboard.